 What you need to know before visiting

 The Moose Management Area, which encompasses most of the park, allows for shared access.
 Shared access ensures that our most utilized hiking trails and facilities are available for visitor use and enjoyment, as well as hunting.
-Visitors and hunters must wear blaze orange when hiking trails or hunting in the park.
+Visitors and harvesters must wear blaze orange when hiking trails or hunting in the park.

-The following areas are open to visitors and closed to hunting for the entire hunting season (red-shaded areas on map):
+The following areas are open to visitors and closed to hunting for the entire season (red-shaded areas on map):

-- Louil Hills Trail
+- Louil Hill Trail

-- Cobblers Brook Day Use
+- Cobblers Brook Day Use Area

 - Southwest Brook Day Use Area